 - A constant jaw ache

 Prescription drugs provide relief for pain caused by TMD.
 Muscle relaxants help to control and stop jaw grinding, allowing your jaw to heal.

 The purpose of a splint mouth guard is to protect your teeth from constant grinding.
 We’ll take a mold of your teeth and craft the splint mouth guard at our office.

 Balance Your Teeth

 You may have TMD due to teeth misalignment and this imbalance causes stress on the joint.
-Through dental treatments such as crowns, bridgework or braces, we can re-align your teeth and ensure they are properly balanced.

 We may recommend surgery if non-surgical treatments fail, but such measures are rare.

 What You Can Do

 If you suspect that you have a temporomandibular disorder, please contact us to schedule a dental appointment.
 Any jaw pain and aches should not be ignored.